RichyLAW/Checker/README.md

 ## RoadMap
 - Imporved Edeting
-- Linux & Mac compatibility
 - Better UI
 - Drag and Drop mechanics

 ## Under Process
-- Recoding it in using Avalonia UI (Win, Linux, Mac compatibility)
+- Recoding it using not WPF because it kinda sucks
 - Redesigning the Application
 - Reconsider my life choices